 Why Is Brand Value Important?

 Brand value is a fairly modern phenomenon.
 In the past, consumers relied on product quality and value to make purchasing decisions.
-The advertising boom of the 1960s turned certain businesses into brand names.
+However, the advertising boom of the 1960s turned certain businesses into household brand names.

-With the emergence of modern marketing, companies could choose to associate themselves with positive characteristics such as style, elegance, trustworthiness, security and innovation.
-This is essentially building a brand — a key element of any marketing strategy today.
+With the emergence of modern marketing, companies could choose to associate themselves with positive characteristics such as style, elegance, trustworthiness, security, and innovation.
+This is essentially what it means to build a brand — a key element of any marketing strategy today.

 Pretty much everyone agrees a strong brand is valuable — the tricky part is putting a number on that value.